MazamaScience/PWFSLSmoke/README.md

 To run them you should:

- * make sure you have the proper spatial data installed in ~/Data/Spatial/
+ * make sure you have the proper spatial data installed in `~/Data/Spatial/`
  * make sure you have both the **knitr** and **rmarkdown** packages installed
  * download the localVignettes
- * load one into RStudio
+ * open one with RStudio
  * click the "Knit" button

 ----